Forklifts, hoists, dollies and other types of lifting equipment are used to raise

 Size up the load:

 - Test the weight by lifting one of the corners.
-If it is too heavy or an awkward shape,
+If it is too heavy or an awkward shape

-and help to support the back.
+and help support the back.

 - Do not jerk.
 Use a smooth motion and lift straight up.